 Congenital rubella is a rare disease in the EU but cases of CRS are still reported every year according to reports from WHO.

 Can congenital rubella be prevented?

 Yes, by ensuring that everyone in the EU is vaccinated against rubella.
-In particular, women who are planning to get pregnant should be vaccinated as this protects the mother as well as the foetus.
+In particular, women who are planning to get pregnant should be vaccinated if not vaccinated or uncertain about their vaccination history as this protects the mother as well as the foetus.
 Women should avoid getting pregnant during four weeks following vaccination.
 Other population groups – and this includes unvaccinated men – also need to be vaccinated against rubella so that they do not unknowingly pass on the disease to others.

 What should I do if I don't remember getting vaccinated?

 Double-check any vaccination cards or records you may have.
 Otherwise talk to your doctor, nurse or midwife.
 They can run a simple blood test to check if you are already protected against rubella.
-In some countries, this blood test is done when you are planning to become pregnant or during pregnancy.
+In some countries, this blood test is done as part of routine care when you are planning to become pregnant or during pregnancy.

 Is rubella vaccination recommended in my country?